the-events-calendar/tribe-common/readme.txt

 = [4.11.0] 2020-01-27 =

+* Feature - Inclusion of `Date_I18n_Immutable` and `Date_I18n` as WP friendly options to `DateTimeImmutable` and `DateTime` respectively.
+* Tweak - Caching of Tribe Options in memory to improve performance.
 * Tweak - Set the default datepicker (compact) format to MM/D/YYYY [136789]
 * Tweak - Add the `Tribe\Traits\Cache_User::reset_caches` method to clear cache entries [138357]
+* Fix - Template class now will properly create file name for the hooks when in a different namespace.
+* Fix - Template class now will properly determine the Theme folder when dealing with a different namespace.

 = [4.10.3] 2019-12-19 =